 - 15+ Flavored Simple Syrup Recipes for Cakes, Cocktails, Coffee, & More!

 Homemade simple syrup is made by combining one part sugar and one part water in a small saucepan at medium-high heat until the sugar dissolves.
-At room temperature, the result is a viscous liquid that can easily be added to anything from cocktails and mocktails, to iced coffee, to whipped cream and cakes.
+At room temperature, the result is a viscous liquid that can easily be added to anything from passion fruit cocktails and kombucha mocktails, to honey lavender iced coffee, to whipped cream and semolina cakes.

 While plain simple syrup has just 2 ingredients, there are countless ways to add your own spin.
 Add in anything from tea bags to kitchen scraps to make your own infusion, taking something “simple” and kicking it up a notch!